 How to avoid grainy buttercream/ gritty buttercream frosting?

-The type of sugar used - Often the biggest culprit.
+The type of sugar used - Often this is the biggest culprit.

 All powdered sugar is not the same.
-Some powdered sugar is made with beet sugar, while some are with cane sugar.
-Some powdered sugar uses cornstarch as an anti-caking ingredient, some use potato starch, and then a few use tapioca or others as well.
+In fact, some powdered sugar is made with beet sugar, while some are with cane sugar.
+And, some other powdered sugar uses cornstarch as an anti-caking ingredient.
+While, some use potato starch, and then a few use tapioca or others as well.

 Adding liquid-Don't be afraid to add liquid to your buttercream.
 Understand that it is an essential ingredient in helping things all come together or as we like to say marry all the flavors.
 A liquid can be water, milk, cream, juice.

 If you have the right sugar and the right amount of liquid, mixing the two should give you a good buttercream.
 And, if it's gritty, first try mixing it some more to make sure you have given the sugar enough mixing time.
 However, if it's still gritty perhaps you need a little more moisture.

 - The most common solution people give is to add more liquid to your buttercream as this will help melt the sugar.
 Do this with caution.&

 - Another proven method has been to let the buttercream rest for a few hours or overnight.
 Then whip it again, and it should help fix it.
 The resting softens the sugar granules which then melts away with re-mixing.

 - You can also add melted, cooled chocolate to the buttercream (white or dark chocolate).
 This usually works great to mask the grainy buttercream.

 And How to make stiff buttercream icing?
 When to use stiff buttercream frosting?